UPDATED: November 29, 2021

 - High humidity can make it harder to breathe especially for people with asthma

-- Humidity levels directly affect the amount of allergens in an indoor environment.
-Allergens, such as mold spores thrive in humid conditions and reproduce quickly.
+- Humidity levels affect the number of allergens in an indoor environment.

 - Our bodies cool naturally through perspiration, as sweat evaporates heat is removed and the body cools.
 Similarly, maintaining relative humidity levels will increase comfort.